tremor-rs/tremor-www/src/pages/rfcs/libs_changes.md

 * A (non-RFC) PR  may be **merged as unstable**.
 In this case, the feature should have a fresh feature gate and an associated tracking issue for stabilisation.
 Docs are insta-stable, and thus have no tracking issue.
 This may imply requiring a higher level of scrutiny for such changes.

 However, an accepted RFC is not a rubber-stamp for merging an implementation PR.
 Nor must an implementation PR perfectly match the RFC text.
-Implementation details may merit deviations, though obviously they should be justified.
+Implementation details may merit deviations, though they should be justified.
 The RFC may be amended if deviations are substantial, but are not generally necessary.
 RFCs should favour immutability.
 The RFC + Issue + PR should form a total explanation of the current implementation.

 * Once something has been merged as unstable, a shepherd should be assigned to promote and obtain feedback on the design.